canopy-js/canopy-js/README.md

 The init command should create a directory called `topics`, and a file like `myProject/topics/Category/My_Default_Topic.expl`.

 A Canopy project is edited by creating new `.expl` files in the project's `topics` directory.

+## Creating Content

+Now that you've initialized a Canopy project, it is time to start adding content.

 ### Creating Topic Files